Frequently Asked Questions

 Some students will give up on the waitlisted course.
 If you have found a good back-up course, following the instructions above, register for it and drop yourself from the waitlist.

 The course I am interested in requires a permission number.
 What do I do?

 You may email the professor to request a permission number.
 Your email to the professor should introduce yourself and briefly explain your reason for being interested in the class, especially as it relates to declared or intended majors or minors.
 Some professors may provide the permission number right away.
 Others may wait to see what other requests they get in order to give the space to the student who needs it most.
 Still others will tell you to attend the first day in hopes of getting a seat.
 Until you are registered, we would strongly recommend finding a different class to register for now.
 Most professors will not be checking or responding to emails until near the start of the semester.

 I've been dropped or waitlisted, but I can't find anything that seems to have room, fits in my schedule, and seems like something that would be useful for me to take.
 What do I do?

-You might want to consult a dean to discuss your particular situation, but it's helpful to keep an open mind about what classes may be useful, interesting, or both.
+You might want to consult a dean or peer mentor to discuss your particular situation, but it's helpful to keep an open mind about what classes may be useful, interesting, or both.
 Many students discover new interests and new perspectives on existing interests by taking a class outside their usual fields of study.

 I absolutely need to take a fifth class this semester to be making good progress towards my degree.
 How do I register for more than 4.5 credits?